chaaz/versio/README.md

   codebase : 1.0.1
 ```

-Or just get or show projects from the previous version:
+Or just show projects from the previous version:

 ```
 $ versio show --prev